Are you a friendly person who likes to introduce new people to our amazing (but somewhat complex) congregation?

 1. send a reply offering to meet them on a Sunday (or other time).
 Perhaps at the sermon discussion table.

-2. when you meet try to introduce them to 2-3 other people who are involved in the things they checked interest in.
+2. when you meet try to introduce them to two or three other people who are involved in the things they checked interest in.

 3. check in with them about twice a month for six months to a year.
 This might be as simple as looking for them on Sunday morning and saying “hello”.
 But if you haven’t seen them for a month, send an email, asking how they are and noting you haven’t seen them recently.

-5. when the New to UCV workshop is advertised, send email or (better) mention in person about how valuable it is (stressing no obligation to join if that seems appropriate).
+5. when the New to Vancouver Unitarians workshop and “Part II” are advertised, send email or (better) mention in person about how valuable it is (stressing no obligation to join if that seems appropriate).

 6. help them sign up for the newsletters and follow our social media accounts if they’re interested.